It's Rush Limbaugh and this, the one and only Excellence in Broadcasting Network.

 We've never had a president where more and more journalists and commentators, pundits are questioning his motivation, sanity, psychological circumstance, and health and so forth.

-What they're trying to do here.
+And it's really a scary thing what they're trying to do here.

 Crash the system.

-And they think they're doing a great compassionate thing here.
+And they think they're doing a great, compassionate thing here.

 That's just how they're choosing to sell it.